I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 Rob Zombie is not a subtle filmmaker.
 With “edgy” dialogue, it feels as though they think they’re clever.
 They really aren’t.
 Michael being a voyeur is pretty standard, but H2 is completely OTT.
 It also manages to be both unnecessarily violent whilst also being tension free.

 The predecessor to this film had one thing I could lean into – Loomis.
-But whereas Pleasance’s version fundamentally still cared, this one is just a dickhead.
-He’s sold out and he’s not helping anyone.
+But whereas Pleasance’s version fundamentally still cared, Malcolm McDowell’s Loomis is just a dickhead.

 Certain scenes, especially later ones with the returning Danielle Harris as Annie Brackett, are too much.
 Brad Dourif is good!
 But I fundamentally do not like this film.
 It doesn’t meet any expectations of a Halloween film.
 It’s gratuitous and self-indulgent.
 But it’s also not fun